 This film was set in the city of Loudon in 1634, and was a loose adaptation of Aldous Huxley’s The Devils Of Loudon.

 The film was met with controversy and was greatly opposed due to the depiction of blasphemy and the general content.
-It had censorship issues in all the countries it was released in and it provoked outrage from Christian groups and audiences.
+It faced censorship in all release countries and provoked outrage from Christian groups and audiences.
 Often, only heavily edited versions made it to screenings.

 Bonnie and Clyde (1967) – Arthur Penn

-This is based loosely on the true exploits of Clyde Barrow and Bonnie Parker during the 30s.
-Bonnie and Clyde embark on their legendary crime spree and crave adventure.
-The youth of the counter-culture movement of the 1960’s identified with these rebellious and sympathetic characters.
+The movie loosely tracks the true exploits of Clyde Barrow and Bonnie Parker during the 1930s.
+Craving adventure, Bonnie and Clyde embark on their legendary crime spree.
+The youth of the counter-culture movement of the 1960s identified with these rebellious and sympathetic characters.

 Baby Doll (1956) – Elia Kazan

-He wanted Leni Rienfenstahl to make this documentary as a celebration of the sixth Nazi Reich Party Congress held Nuremberg in 1934.
-This film showed glorified accounts of the unjust Nazi regime.
+Hitler wanted Leni Riefenstahl to document the celebration of the sixth Nazi Reich Party Congress held in Nuremberg in 1934.
+As such, this film shows a glorified account of the unjust Nazi regime.

-This was and still is considered to be the most powerful propaganda film ever made.
+Critics considered it the most powerful propaganda film ever made.
 After the war, allies imprisoned the director for four years.
-Protests greeted her throughout and she could never clear her image of her Nazi-tainted past, in spite of her pleas.
+Protests accompanied her release and later life.
+She was never able to clear the image of her Nazi-tainted past, in spite of her pleas.

 The Birth of a Nation (1915) – D.W.
 Griffith

-Values change with the passing of time, and what was shocking in the past may not impact us in the same way now.
+Values change with the passing of time, and what was shocking in the past often does not impact us in the same way now.
 Yet the film makers who brave controversy to get their thoughts across live on forever through their unforgettable creations.

 Note: This post was originally published on March 22, 2009.
-It was updated with some background on controversy in film and a list of additional controversial movies submitted by readers on its currently-listed publication date.
+We updated it with some background on controversy in film and a list of additional controversial movies submitted by readers.